 Rooms start at £149

-Best Areas to Stay in London for Luxury City Break (and to See the Queen): Mayfair, Belgravia and Victoria
+Best Areas to Stay in London for Luxury City Break: Mayfair, Belgravia and Victoria

 Mayfair, Belgravia and Victoria are actually three neighbourhoods next to each other in Central West London.
 But for anyone visiting London, they are united by their luxury clientele and some of London’s most prestigious addresses.